archit-kalla/ACAI/README.md

 - every 10000 <iters> it saves a model

 # overview information
-- presentation can be found in ACAI_Presentation_ARCHIT_KALLA.mp4
+- presentation can be found here: https://youtu.be/hJRGfN3b2EE
 - create issue report for questions or contact via kalla100@umn.edu or archkalla@gmail.com (cc both please)